HOUSING POLICY &

 -

-Modernizing zoning and building requirements to enable communities to adapt to evolving housing needs with more flexible and innovative designs.
+HAC advocates for modern zoning and building requirements to enable communities to adapt to evolving housing needs with more flexible and innovative designs.

 -

-Increasing funding for affordable housing and refining financial tools to ensure projects are not only feasible but also serve people at every income level.
+HAC is focused on increasing funding for affordable housing and refining financial tools to ensure projects are not only feasible but also serve people at every income level.

 -